 Commercial Program Partners

 In-house and partner resources work together to assist clients in developing business plans that include income and expense projections, marketing and strategic plans, and management experience, ensuring the prospective or current business owner has realistically contemplated the financial viability of the business by the time they apply for a loan.
-Renaissance also partners with agencies such as Small Business Administration and Mississippi Development Authority to provide innovate loan products.
+Renaissance also partners with agencies such as Small Business Administration and Mississippi Development Authority to provide innovative loan products.

 Renaissance understands the importance of developing strategic community partnerships to provide its clients with the most holistic set of services possible.
 Accordingly, the organization works collaboratively with leading public agencies and private entities to address development challenges, to help make distinct improvements to the blighted and distressed communities in Mississippi, and to promote community and economic development.